2025–26 Boston Bruins season

-The 2025–26 Boston Bruins season is the 102nd season (101st season of play) for the National Hockey League (NHL) franchise that was established on November 1, 1924.
+The 2025–26 Boston Bruins season was the 102nd season (101st season of play) for the National Hockey League (NHL) franchise that was established on November 1, 1924.

-During the offseason, the Bruins hired former player Marco Sturm as their head coach, replacing Joe Sacco, who was serving on an interim basis after the firing of Jim Montgomery during the previous season.
+During the off-season, the Bruins hired former player Marco Sturm as their head coach, replacing Joe Sacco, who was serving on an interim basis after the firing of Jim Montgomery during the previous season.
 The Bruins entered the season coming off the first time they had missed the Stanley Cup playoffs since the 2015–16 season.

 The Bruins entered the season without naming a captain, the first time they had done so since the 2001–02 season.
 Instead, David Pastrnak, Charlie McAvoy, and Hampus Lindholm were named as three alternate captains prior to the season beginning.

+On April 11, 2026, the Bruins clinched a playoff spot after a one-year absence and clinching a playoff spot in nine of ten seasons following losses by the New York Islanders and Detroit Red Wings.
+They faced the Buffalo Sabres in the first round of the Stanley Cup playoffs, losing in six games.